A guide to revenue operations (RevOps)

 Benefits of RevOps

 It’s no wonder why sales organizations have started ditching more traditional, siloed org charts in favor of the RevOps approach.
-By implementing an effective RevOps department, companies gain a variety of key benefits, including:
+Implementing an effective RevOps department gives companies a variety of key benefits, including:

-• Better alignment - Highly aligned companies grow 19% faster and are 15% more profitable than their competitors, so consolidating operations under one single function is an absolute must.
-Successful RevOps teams align their processes, tools, and objectives to effectively work toward a common goal and accurately quantify their impact.
-Instead of relying on disparate systems and processes to manage the revenue cycle — which causes a serious gap between the organization’s potential and actual performance over time — RevOps teams gain a full, unified picture of what’s happening in the revenue funnel and where they can continuously improve.
+• Better alignment.
+Highly aligned companies grow 19% faster and are 15% more profitable than their competitors.
+That makes consolidating operations under one single function an absolute must.
+RevOps teams don’t rely on disparate systems and processes to manage the revenue cycle, which creates gaps between the organization’s potential and actual performance over time.
+Rather, successful RevOps teams align their processes, tools, and objectives.
+In doing so, they establish common goals.
+They also gain a unified picture of what’s happening in the revenue funnel and where they can improve.
+With that, they can quantify their impact.

-• Greater customer satisfaction - Rising customer expectations have changed the way sales organizations must approach every step of the buying journey.
-It’s become abundantly clear that sales tools only work for sales teams and don’t serve much of a purpose for other revenue-generating teams like marketing, customer success, etc. RevOps teams work to identify the needs of all customer-facing teams, then find solutions that support them holistically across the entire revenue journey.
-In the long run, this ensures everyone is empowered to boost customer satisfaction and, in turn, net revenue retention.
+• Greater customer satisfaction - Rising customer expectations have changed how sales organizations approach every step of the buying journey.
+Yet, it’s clear that sales tools only work for sales teams.
+They don’t serve much of a purpose for other revenue-generating teams like marketing or customer success.
+RevOps teams make sure everyone is on the same page.
+They work to identify the needs of all customer-facing teams.
+Then, they find solutions that support them across the entire revenue journey.
+In the long run, this ensures everyone feels empowered to boost customer satisfaction and, in turn, net revenue retention.

-• Long-term strategic planning - Sales leaders need accurate forecasts and the ability to adjust them as market conditions continue to evolve, especially in challenging economic environments.
+• Long-term strategic planning - Sales leaders need accurate forecasts and the ability to adjust them as market conditions continue to evolve.
+That’s especially true in challenging economic environments.
 If not, they can’t stay ahead of or mitigate risks in their revenue plans.
 But inaccurate forecasting often plagues businesses, as untrustworthy data and inadequate technology limit their ability to predict future results.
 This leads to costly mistakes in the form of precious time spent on slipped or lost deals.
-But effective RevOps teams leverage more efficient forecasting processes, implement sophisticated technologies, and reinvest the saved time and resources, and create a culture of continuous improvement.
-With a better forecasting methodology in place, revenue teams can develop longer-term strategic plans that deliver greater revenue predictability and pave the way for faster, more sustainable growth.
+Effective RevOps teams understand this.
+So, they use more efficient forecasting processes powered by a sales execution platform., That efficiency allows them to reinvest the saved time and resources, and create a culture of continuous improvement.
+With a better forecasting methodology, revenue teams can forecast more frequently and accurately and anaylze trends to develop longer-term strategic plans that deliver greater revenue predictability and pave the way for faster, more sustainable growth.

 The key metrics of RevOps

-In traditional organizational charts, marketing, sales, and customer service teams may each have unique metrics.
+Traditional organizations may have unique metrics for marketing, sales, and customer service teams.
 Forming a RevOps team allows companies to create a single set of revenue operations metrics that means the same thing to everyone.
 These metrics commonly include:

 • New customer acquisition and cost to acquire (CAC)